Season 3, Episode 7

 So you even wanted to end your life perfectly.

 Elizabeth Onyeabor: 6:38

 I wanted to end my life perfectly.
 Yeah, my imperfect life.
-I wanted to imperfectly you can do see the irony there, right.
+I wanted to imperfectly you can do see the irony there, right?
 I mean, I don't want to make light of this.
 But there is so much irony to it.
-And it's so indicative of what happens with us as perfectionist, because there is such back and forth and duality.
+And it's so indicative of what happens with us as perfectionists, because there is such back and forth and duality.
 And so I was looking for, well, like, Could I go to sleep forever, you know, like, I was looking at all these things.
 And I looked at the statistics, and the statistics were appalling.
-So and what had happened is that most of this statistics showed that people who try to end their lives are not successful, and actually can cause a lot more problems.
+So what happened is that most of these statistics showed that people who try to end their lives are not successful, and actually can cause a lot more problems.
 And I thought, Oh, great, like, so I'm gonna fail it that too.
 I mean, like, that was just too much.
 So that was, that was the moment of, I would say rock bottom, where care I thought, you know, perfectionism was crushing me so much that I just, I wanted out of life.
 And at the same time, there was no perfect way to do it.
 So it's cut the text in between.

 Michael Kithcart: 8:01

 And that was enough for you to realize that maybe there was another option.

 Yeah.
 So luckily for me, I went to sleep just for the night, not forever, because I had intended to and had a lot of conversations with, my family.
 So they really, because I left the website up, by the way, so they saw what was going on in my mind that I hadn't conveyed.
 And there's nowhere but up when you hit rock bottom.
 And so, I progressed.
 And it took some years for me to realize that it was trying to be the perfect XYZ you fill in the blank and make everything perfect.
 That just was at the root of it.